rianrajagede/yaml-wit/README.md

     ---
     **WARNING**

     You can use any letter to make abbreviation.
 But to distinguish between intents and entities is **required** to start the abbreviation for the intents with the letter 'i'.
+So, the first letter of an abbreviation is 'i' if and only if it represents an intent.

     ---